 Graph Database

-The database model is designed to be integrated in the existing Cadmus index, while being minimalist and performance-wise.
+The database model is designed to be a minimalist and performance-wise independent database.
 Its main purpose is providing editable RDF-like data, mostly automatically generated.
+To this end:

 Namespace Lookup Table